ipab-rad/dataset_preproc/README.md

 ## Usage Guide

 You will need your segments.ai API key to upload/create datasets.
-Save it as an environment variable `SEGMENTS_API_KEY`
+Save it as an environment variable `SEGMENTS_API_KEY` in your host machine.

 ### Build and Run the Docker Container Interactively